Make it yours

 Commonly referred to in South Africa as African wild dogs, there are over 10 other names to pick from, including Cape hunting dogs, African-painted dogs, and African-painted wolves.
 Despite the various names, African wild dogs are only distant relatives to both European and American wolves and domestic canines.

-Their Latin name Lycaon pictus directly translates as painted wolves, a name that depicts the mottled white, brown, and black colouring that gives each animal its unique patterned coat.
-Their lean build, 'satellite dish' ears, and team-orientated approach to hunting make them incredible predators on Africa's plains and savannahs.
+Their Latin name Lycaon pictus directly translates as painted wolf, a name that depicts the mottled white, brown, and black colouring that gives each animal its unique patterned coat.
+Their lean build, 'satellite dish' ears, and team-oriented approach to hunting make them incredible predators on Africa's plains and savannahs.
 They are opportunistic, meaning wild dogs hunt a wide variety of prey.
 Their diet is made up of mammals like antelopes, warthogs, wildebeest, calves, and rats, as well as birds and insects.

 Another threat comes from the coexistence of domestic and wild canines.
 Despite their distant relation to domestic dogs, African wild dogs are highly susceptible to the same diseases.
 Infection can spread rapidly within their family groups as they regurgitate food for their young.
 Implementing a vaccination programme for domestic dogs near territories of wild dogs can reduce disease transmission.